TheGuyThatMakesThings/Where-Is-Reality/README.md

 Currently the Nintendo 3DS Homebrew Community, but theoretically I could also port to Wii U and Switch homebrew with almost no problems.

-# How do I build the source code (*this is pre-made for when the source code is out.)
+# How do I build the source code?
 You'll need to use the LOVEBrew Bundler, this should be a good start and supplies a link to the bundler: https://lovebrew.org/bundler-app/overview